 7. Black Panther vs. Red Skull

 In an early 2000s arc written by acclaimed comic book writer Geoff Johns, The Red Skull discovered that his greatest enemy isn’t Captain America…but two brown fists.
 In Avengers: Red Zone, Nazi madman Red Skull attempts to frame the African Nation of Wakanda for a terrorist attack on Mt.
 Rushmore.
 However, Skull soon finds out that advanced African monarchies don’t like being used as pawns.
 Wakanda’s king, Black Panther, promises to break Skull’s jaw when it’s all said and done.
-And that’s exactly what he
+And that’s exactly what he did.

 Director Robert Rodriguez called it “Mexploitation”, but his 2010 film Machete feels less and less sensational as the years go by.
 Especially, when you consider the fact that Danny Trejo (as the title character) is going up against a white politician obsessed with protecting U.S. jobs from immigrants, border security, and supplanting Obama-led “change” at all cost.
-Played by Robert de Niro, Senator McLaughlin wasn’t intended to be a Trump surrogate, but the rallies, the double-speak, and the nonsensical catch-phrasing is straight out of the MAGA playbook.
+Played by Robert de Niro, Senator McLaughlin wasn’t intended to be a Trump surrogate, but the rallies, the double-speak, and the nonsensical catch-phrasing are straight out of the MAGA playbook.

 5. Raiders of the Lost Ark/Indiana Jones and the Last Crusade

 While Indiana Jones may occasionally battle Thugee cults and Russian clairvoyants, he’s known primarily for punching and shooting Nazis while en route to his next archeological find.
 However, Jones’ best put down of fascism goes to his father (played by Sean Connery) in Indiana Jones and The Last Crusade.
-More professor than action hero, Henry Jones, Sr. makes it a point throughout the film to rely on what is written as opposed to fighting it out.
+More professor than an action hero, Henry Jones, Sr. makes it a point throughout the film to rely on what is written as opposed to fighting it out.
 It serves him well in a particular encounter where he reminds a Nazi general that goose-stepping morons “should try reading books instead of burning them.”
 And, truth be told, isn’t knowledge the greatest enemy of ignorance?

 4. Batman vs. Bruno